Nepiki/Guides/Dragon-Force-(Saturn).md

 ![image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/271143.png) **[Highland] Sword of Swords** (5 points)

-_Equip the legendary Star Dragon Sword_
+_Equip Wein with the legendary Star Dragon Sword_

 Required progression - After Katmando has begun to move and Wein and Goldark recover the Stargem sword from the Northern Shrine, Ramda will attack Katmando.
 Following the battle Ramda will transform the Stargem sword into the Star Dragon Sword.
-If Wein is already equipped with the Stargem sword, the achievement will pop at that point.
+If Wein is already equipped with the Stargem sword, the achievement will unlock at that point.
 If not, equip him with it during the next domestic session.

 ***